 Working as an executive sushi chef, Makoto recently kicked off another venture in Los Angeles before taking the spotlight at restaurateur Stephen Starr’s 200-seat haute Japanese venture at the Bal Harbour Mall.
 Finally taking center stage, Makoto’s menu showcases modern riffs on cooked Japanese dishes plus his own signature sushi creations, boutique sakes and a full robata grill.
 The indoor/outdoor space is sexy and sophisticated, but definitely designed to keep the focus on the food.

 Standing by Makoto’s side during the opening months, Top Chef All Star Dale Talde serves as the Director of Asian Concepts for the Starr Organization where he and Makoto helped to open Morimoto together in New York.
 Chef Makoto remains on site as his first eponymous restaurant develops a strong Miami fan base.

 db Bistro Moderne at the JW Marriott Marquis Hotel

 Downtown Miamians in need of a little extra lunchtime pampering were recently thrilled to learn that celebrity chef Daniel Boulud’s db Bistro Moderne has added a gourmet sandwich bar serving upscale $15 soup and sammie combos including a house made bratwurst, a mojo-roasted pork “Croque Señor” (think Cuban sandwich with a French twist) and a Cape Cod-worthy lobster roll.

-And don’t forget, the Annual Food Network South Beach Wine & Food Festival takes place every February on the sunny sands of South Beach bringing the most important names and famous faces in the culinary cosmos right to our shore!
+South Beach Magazine helps keep you posted on who might be cooking in Miami next year!
+Don’t forget, the Annual Food TV Network South Beach Wine & Food Festival takes place every February on the sunny sands of South Beach bringing the most important names and famous faces in the culinary cosmos right to our shore.